voidcore1/hn/README.md

 python main.py
 ```

-It asks for a topic — hit Enter to go with "SQLite in production".
+It asks for a topic, hit Enter to go with "SQLite in production".
 Fetching comments takes a couple minutes because I rate-limit API calls to not get blocked.
 You'll see progress dots while it works.

 After fetching, it prints a data audit, then the digest, then drops you into a chat where you can ask follow-ups.